Dana Holgorsen: Playing career

-Holgorsen attended Mount Pleasant Community High School in Mount Pleasant, Iowa graduating in 1989.
+Holgorsen attended Mount Pleasant Community High School in Mount Pleasant, Iowa, graduating in 1989.
 He was an all-conference selection at wide receiver both his junior and senior years.
 As a senior, he totaled 33 receptions for 661 yards and eight touchdowns.
 He was nominated to the Iowa Shrine Bowl all-star south team where he had one reception for 20 yards.
-He was also all-conference in basketball and a on the track and field team.
+He was also all-conference in basketball and on the track and field team.

-Holgorsen then played one season at St. Ambrose University where he was a contributor as a freshman.
-He then transferred to Iowa Wesleyan where he would finish his career with 145 receptions and 1,711 yards both good enough for 7th all-time at the university.
+Holgorsen played one season at St. Ambrose University in Davenport, Iowa, where he was a contributor as a freshman.
+He then transferred to Iowa Wesleyan University in Mount Pleasant, where he finished his career with 145 receptions and 1,711 yards.
+Both mark ranked seventh all-time at the school.

 Coaching career

 Early career

-Holgorsen spent time at Valdosta State (1993–95) as the quarterbacks, receivers and special teams coach under head coach Hal Mumme, at Mississippi College (1996–98) as the quarterbacks, receivers and special teams coach and at Wingate (1999) as the quarterbacks and receivers coach.
+Holgorsen spent time at Valdosta State (1993–1995) as the quarterbacks, receivers, and special teams coach under head coach Hal Mumme.
+Holgorsen had played for Mumme at Iowa Wesleyan.
+He then served at Mississippi College (1996–1998) as the quarterbacks, receivers, and special teams coach and at Wingate (1999) as the quarterbacks and receivers coach.

 Texas Tech

-Holgorsen was a member of the coaching staff at Texas Tech from 2000–2007, serving as the inside receivers coach from 2000–04, before being elevated to co-offensive coordinator alongside Sonny Dykes from 2005–06 and offensive coordinator in 2007.
+Holgorsen was a member of the coaching staff at Texas Tech from 2000 to 2007, serving as the inside receivers coach from 2000 to 2004, before being elevated to co-offensive coordinator alongside Sonny Dykes from 2005 to 2006 and offensive coordinator in 2007.
 The move reunited him with head coach Mike Leach, whom Holgorsen had previously coached with at Valdosta State under Hal Mumme.
 While there, his offenses increased the amount of yardage from 324.8 yards of total offense to 529.6, an increase of more than 200 yards per game.
 The Red Raiders were No. 7 nationally prior to Holgorsen becoming offensive coordinator and raised their yardage total to No. 4 in 2005, his first season directing the offense.
 In his two years as offensive coordinator, his squad was nationally ranked No. 8 in 2006 and No. 3 in 2007.
 In 2007, Texas Tech led the nation in passing (470.31), was No. 2 in total offense (529.62) and was No. 7 in scoring offense (40.9).
 Quarterback Graham Harrell led the nation in total offense and Biletnikoff Award winner Michael Crabtree led the nation in receptions per game and receiving yards per game.
 In 2006, the Red Raiders ranked No. 3 nationally in passing offense and No. 6 in total offense.
 Harrell once again was outstanding, finishing No. 3 nationally in total offense with 344.38 yards per game.
 Texas Tech led the nation in passing in 2005, was No. 4 in scoring offense (39.4) and No. 6 in total offense (495.83).
 Quarterback Cody Hodges was No. 2 in the nation with 396.08 yards per game.